Life of a request

 {"result": "success", "msg": "", "data": {"var_name1": "var_value1", "var_name2": "var_value2"}}

-with a HTTP 200 status and a Content-Type of ‘application/json’.
+with an HTTP 200 status and a Content-Type of ‘application/json’.

 That’s it!